Epsylon42/mspfa-archive-helper/README.md

 ## TODOs:

-* Add documentation
-* Add a more usable command line interface
 * Implement all bbcodes (surely there must be a list of them somewhere)
 * Some images on MSPFA have `class="major"` which makes them take up the whole width of the slide.
 As far as I can tell, it's not specified in bbcodes, nor anywhere else.
 Figure out what's up with that
 * MSPFA uses classes like `p<x>-<y>` to apply styles on a per-page basis.
 Additionaly, some fanventures specify something like `@pagegroup <name> <x1>-<y1> <x2>-<y2> ...` in their custom css, which adds `<name>` along with `p<x>-<y>` to the list of classes.
 Support that. (e.g. 47866)